kshedden/numpy_workshop/numpy_basics.md

 x.sort()
 ```

-If you want to preserve the original array, you can use the `sort`
+If you want to preserve the original array, you can use the sort
-method:
+function:

 ```
 x = np.random.normal(size=10)
 y = np.sort(x)
 ```

-You can sort multidimensional arrays in-place:
+You can sort multidimensional arrays in-place along a given axis:

 ```
 x = np.random.normal(size=(5, 2))
 x.sort(0)
 ```

-If you want to sort indirectly, use argsort.
-After the following code
+If you want to sort indirectly, use the argsort function.
+After the
-is run, x is unchanged, but x[ix] would be identical to the result of
+following code is run, x is unchanged, but x[ix] would be identical to
-np.sort(x).
+the result of np.sort(x).

 ```
 x = np.random.normal(size=10)